-The drop in exposure came after Florida Citizens exposure to loss hit a new peak of \$510.7 billion in 2011, surpassing its prior peak of \$485.1 billion in 2007.
+The drop in exposure in 2012 and 2013 came after Florida Citizens exposure to loss hit a new peak of \$510.7 billion in 2011, surpassing its prior peak of \$485.1 billion in 2007.
 Florida Citizens' exposure to loss had also risen to \$460.7 billion in 2010, after two Florida insurers were declared insolvent and as a number of national companies reduced their exposure to Florida windstorm risk, leaving some high-risk policyholders looking for coverage.

-Meanwhile, premiums written by Florida Citizens in 2012 edged slightly higher.
-Direct premiums written totaled \$3.2 billion in 2012, compared with \$3.1 billion in 2011, up from \$2.6 billion in 2010 and \$2.2 billion in 2009.
-Between 2007 and 2008 direct premiums written by Florida Citizens declined by nearly \$1 billion (from \$3.7 billion in 2007 to \$2.8 billion in 2008).
+Meanwhile, premiums written by Florida Citizens in 2013 also declined.
+Direct premiums written totaled \$2.7 billion in 2013, down from \$3.2 billion in 2012.

+Between 2007 and 2008 direct premiums written by Florida Citizens had declined by nearly \$1 billion (from \$3.7 billion in 2007 to \$2.8 billion in 2008).
 The collapse in home and condominium construction throughout the state due to the subprime mortgage and credit crisis and ensuing recession was a significant factor in the decline in new business.